 In order to feed the world’s growing appetite for a sustainable protein source, traditional farming methods alone won’t cut it.
 We either need another planet, or another plan.

-Because we control the process, we know exactly what is and isn’t in our cultured meat and where it comes from.
+Because we control the process, we know exactly what is and isn’t in our cultivated meat and where it comes from.
 There’s confidence in every bite.
-No antibiotics, no nitrates, no GMO.
+No antibiotics and no nitrates.
 Now that is satisfying.

 British technology can change the world